flutter/website/using-ide.md

 ### Updating the plugins<a name="updating"/>

-Updates to the plugins will be shipped on a regular basis.
+Updates to the plugins are shipped on a regular basis.
 You should get prompted in IntelliJ when an update is available.

 To check for updates manually: